Compact 3-manifolds via 4-colored graphs: Introduction and preliminaries

 Since two compact 3-manifolds are homeomorphic if and only if (i) they have the same number of spherical boundary components and (ii) they are homeomorphic after capping off by balls these components, there is no loss of generality in studying compact 3-manifolds without spherical boundary components.

-On the other hand, a triple $H=(S_g, \C',\C'')$, where $\C'$ and $\C''$ are two systems of curves on $S_g$, such that they intersect transversally, uniquely determines a 3-manifold $M_H$ corresponding to the Heegaard splitting $(S_g, K',K'')$, where $K'$ and $K''$ are respectively the compression bodies whose attaching circles correspond to the curves in the two systems.
-Such a triple is called a \textit{generalized Heegaard diagram} for $M_H$.
-In the case of a generalized Heegaard diagram $H$ of a closed 3-manifold, both systems of curves are obviously proper; if they are also reduced, $H$ is simply a Heegaard diagram in the classical sense (see \cite{[He]}).
+On the other hand, a triple $\mathcal D=(S_g, \C',\C'')$, where $\C'$ and $\C''$ are two systems of curves on $S_g$, such that they intersect transversally, uniquely determines a 3-manifold $M_{\mathcal D}$ corresponding to the Heegaard splitting $(S_g, K',K'')$, where $K'$ and $K''$ are respectively the compression bodies whose attaching circles correspond to the curves in the two systems.
+Such a triple is called a \textit{generalized Heegaard diagram} for $M_{\mathcal D}$.
+In the case of a generalized Heegaard diagram $\mathcal D$ of a closed 3-manifold, both systems of curves are obviously proper; if they are also reduced, $\mathcal D$ is simply a Heegaard diagram in the classical sense (see \cite{[He]}).

-The minimum $g$ such that a manifold $M$ admits a generalized Heegaard splitting (resp. a Heegaard splitting) of genus $g$ is called the \textit{generalized Heegaard genus} (resp. the \textit{Heegaard genus} of $M$), denoted by $\HH(M)$ (resp. by $\H(M)$).
+The minimum $g$ such that a manifold $M$ admits a generalized Heegaard splitting (resp. a Heegaard splitting) of genus $g$ is called the \textit{generalized Heegaard genus} (resp. the \textit{Heegaard genus} of $M$), denoted by $\HH(M)$ (resp. by $\mathcal H(M)$).
 Of course the two notions coincide in the case of connected boundary.
-The only 3-manifold of (generalized) Heegaard genus zero is the 3-sphere.
-Examples of compact non-closed 3-manifold of generalized Heegaard genus one are $\SS^1\times \SS^1\times I$ and the orientable handlebody of genus one $H_1$.
-Of course $\HH(M)\le\H(M)$, for every manifold $M$ and it is easy to find examples where the two genera differ: for example $\HH(\SS^1\times\SS^1\times I)=1$ by construction but $\H(\SS^1\times\SS^1\times I)>1$ since the Heegaard genus of a manifold can not be less than the sum of the genera of its boundary components.
+The only 3-manifold of (generalized) Heegaard genus zero is the 3-sphere, possibly with some deleted balls.
+Examples of compact non-closed 3-manifold of generalized Heegaard genus one are $\mathbf S^1\times \mathbf S^1\times I$ and the orientable handlebody of genus one $H_1$.
+Of course $\HH(M)\le\mathcal H(M)$, for every manifold $M$ and it is easy to find examples where the two genera differ: for example $\HH(\mathbf S^1\times\mathbf S^1\times I)=1$ by construction but $\mathcal H(\mathbf S^1\times\mathbf S^1\times I)>1$ since the Heegaard genus of an orientable manifold can not be less than the sum of the genera of its boundary components.

 For general PL-topology and elementary notions about graphs and embeddings, we refer to \cite{[HW]} and \cite{[Wh]} respectively.